 Projects with industrial partners continue to also play a relevant role, which gives us opportunities to work with raw data from large, multinational randomized clinical studies and to be involved in Health Technology Assessment activities abroad, e.g. in the UK.
 In cooperation with the Basel Pharmacoepidemiology Unit (BPU; Prof. Christoph Meier), and the Helsana Group, we publish reports on medication utilisation in Switzerland, based on health insurance claims data covering about 15% of the Swiss population (Helsana Arzneimittelreport).

-European Union Funded Projects
+Innosuisse Funded Projects